specs-cli/specs-cli/README.md

 4. `/extract_ui_design`
 5. `/extract_infrastructure`

-This will analyse your existing codebase and create 5 specification files.
-You need to review them precisely!
+This will analyze your existing codebase and create five specification files.
+Be sure to review them carefully!

 **Added structure**:
 ```